Is HMO Insurance the Right Choice For You?

 SmartFinancial Offers Unbiased, Fact-based Information.
 Our fact-checked articles are intended to educate insurance shoppers so they can make the right buying decisions.
 Learn More

-Keep reading to see how you can get an HMO and how they differ from a preferred provider organization (PPO), an exclusive provider organization (EPO) and a point of service (POS) plan.
+Keep reading to see how you can get an HMO and how they differ from a PPO, an exclusive provider organization (EPO) and a point of service (POS) plan.

 HMO Rules for Subscribers

-As stated above, HMOs do not allow users to get healthcare out of their plan’s network unless it is an emergency.
+HMOs do not allow users to get healthcare out of their plan’s network unless it is for emergency services or possibly short-term dialysis if you’re outside of your plan’s area.[1]
 Therefore, consumers should double-check if their preferred doctor and facilities are in-network before buying an HMO plan.
-Deductibles are usually waived with in-network medical care but copays will still apply for care considered non-preventative visits.
+Deductibles are usually waived with in-network medical care but copays will still apply for care considered non-preventative, such as clinical visits, prescriptions or tests.

 Primary Care Physician